KamaldeepSahni/contact-keeper/README.md

 > Full stack MERN contact manager with React hooks, context & JWT authentication.

-This is the Full App with server and routes
+This is the Full App with server, routes and client side app.

 ## Usage